theseus-os/theseus-os.github.io/posts/2022-04-12-wasmtime-progress-update-2.md

 The `wasmtime-runtime` crate uses `backtrace` to capture a stack trace when a *trap* occurs, such as a fault during WASM execution or another systems-level problem like Out Of Memory (OOM).
 This trace is used to both:
 1. Traverse the call stack to see if any stack frames from WASM code exist, and
-2. Provide the user or caller of `wasmtime` with more context about a runtime failure.
+2. Provide the user or caller of Wasmtime with more context about a runtime failure.

 Porting `backtrace` was relatively simple; the primary changes required were to publicly expose more details about Theseus's custom unwinder.
 Feel free to [check out the full changeset here](https://github.com/theseus-os/backtrace-rs/compare/5e15d73..c56bae0), summarized below: